robmhoward/ExcelJsDocumentation/resources/application.md

 ### calculate()

-Performs calculation on the Workbook or Application.
+Performs calculation on the workbook or application.

 #### Syntax
 ```js